uxlfoundation/oneAPI-spec/README.rst

 We use GitHub actions.
 See `<.github/workflows/main.yml>`_

-On every commit, the CI system builds and publishes the document to the staging server.
+On every commit to every branch, the CI system builds and publishes the document to the staging server.
 To see the URL, look at the end of the log for the build step in the CI system.
 The staging server is an s3 bucket, and the access keys are managed as GitHub action secrets.
-PR's based on forks do not have access to the keys and will not publish on the staging server.
+PR's based on forks do not have access to the keys and will build, but not publish on the staging server.

 For commits to the publish branch, the document is staged inside a